Chennai Egmore–Velankanni Link Express

-The Chennai Egmore–Velankanni Link Express is an Express train belonging to Southern Railway zone that runs between and in India.
-It is currently being operated with 16185/16186 train numbers on a daily basis.
+The Chennai Egmore–Velankanni Link Express was an Express train belonging to Southern Railway zone that used to run between and in India.
+It was operated with 16185/16186 train numbers on a daily basis.

 Service

-The 16185/Chennai Egmore–Velankanni Link Express has an average speed of 42 km/h and covers 353 km in 8h 30m.
-The 16186/Velankanni–Chennai Egmore Link Express has an average speed of 42 km/h and covers 353 km in 8h 30m.
+The 16185/Chennai Egmore–Velankanni Link Express had an average speed of 42 km/h and covered 353 km in 8h 30m.
+The 16186/Velankanni–Chennai Egmore Link Express had an average speed of 42 km/h and covered 353 km in 8h 30m.

 Route and halts

 The important halts of the train are:

 Coach composition

-The train has standard ICF rakes with a maximum speed of 110 km/h.
+The train had standard ICF rakes with a maximum speed of 110 km/h.
 The train consists of 23 coaches: